Book your Boston flight with Icelandair from GBP 397*

 Getting around Boston

-Boston is a large US city, and whilst you can easily explore each district on foot or bike, it’s advised that you use public transport to travel between them.
+Boston is a large US city, and whilst you can easily explore each district on foot or bike, we recommend that you use public transport to travel between them.

 Luckily, Boston has plenty of transport links.
 From the Hop-On Hop-Off Trolley Tour to buses and boats, you’ll find there are plenty of options to take you around the city whilst also ticking off some sights.